 You’re not alone.

-Some of us were never taught how to study to begin with.
-Or we have to work to remember our old study skills because it’s been a while since we were in school—sort of like having to dust off that old unicycle and learning to ride again.
+Some of us were never taught how to study, to begin with.
+Or we have to work to remember our old study skills because it’s been a while since we were in school—sort of like having to dust off that old unicycle and learn to ride again.
 And many of us have to adapt our strategies as things change, such as shifting from pen and paper to PDFs or transitioning between online and in-person classes.